 The Library of Trinity College, Dublin

-This is another beautiful looking building, and is also a legal deposit library, meaning that publishers in Ireland are required to deposit a copy of their publications there, free of charge.
+This is another beautiful-looking building and is also a legal deposit library, meaning that publishers in Ireland are required to deposit a copy of their publications there, free of charge.
 The most amazing area is the Long Room, which stretches far both horizontally and vertically.
 Supposedly, it was the inspiration for the Jedi archives in the Star Wars films, but back on planet Earth, it’s something that you can just stand and marvel at.
-The library also contains The Book of Kells, which is a precious artefact from 800CE, and is a illustrated version of the New Testament.
+The library also contains The Book of Kells, which is a precious artefact from 800CE and is an illustrated version of the New Testament.
 On the outside of the building, you can find a version of the Sphere Within Sphere, a sculpture by Arnaldo Pomodoro, other versions of which can be found in a number of other locations around the world.

 The Biblioteca Vasconcelos, Mexico City, Mexico

-Located in the downtown area of Mexico City, this library is dedicated to the philosopher and former presidential candidate José Vasconcelos.
-It almost has the look of a gigantic warehouse devoted solely to books, with it’s transparent walls and floors.
-It boasts a collection of over 575,000 book, music and other multimedia materials, and there’s a film room and a music room.
+Located in the downtown area of Mexico City, this library is dedicated to philosopher and former presidential candidate José Vasconcelos.
+It almost has the look of a gigantic warehouse devoted solely to books, with its transparent walls and floors.
+It boasts a collection of over 575,000 books, music and other multimedia materials, and there’s a film room and a music room.
 The building also hosts a number of artistic works, most prominently Ballena by Gabriel Orozco, a large sculpture of a whale.
-If the library itself isn’t good enough for you, it’s also surrounded by lush gardens to walk through too.
+If the library itself isn’t good enough for you, it’s also surrounded by lush gardens to walk through.
 There really is a sense that you could get lost for hours in this particularly dense library.

 Bibliothèque nationale de France, Paris, France